Systems, Resilience, and Organization: Analogies and Points of Contact with Hierarchy Theory: Analogies with the System of Leibniz

 \section{Analogies with the System of Leibniz}

 Building on top of the Aristotelian concept of entelechy, Leibniz introduces a gestalt~\cite{DF14c,Bou56} called \emph{monad}.
-The treatise of the monad translates into a series of dualisms: \begin{itemize} \item Monad is a unitary and indivisible ``whole''; but it is also a network of constituents ancillary parts. \item Monad is a metaphysical conceptual entity; nevertheless, it admits multiple physical manifestations (or ``encodings''). \item Monad is a static, incorruptible model, residing in a limitless, unconstrained, time-and-space-less context; at the same time, it is also an object reified and deployed as a dynamic entity into a time-and-space resource-limited ``world'' subjected to constraints; a limited span; strict energy requirements; and a corruptible structure. \item Also due to the above duality, the monad is characterized by two quality components: \begin{enumerate} \item A static (immutable) quality component, representing the \emph{intrinsic quality\/} of the model. \item A dynamic and context-dependent quality component, representing the extrinsic, or \emph{contingent quality\/} of the physical representations of the model when set to operate in a given ``world'' or environment. \end{enumerate} The first component corresponds to the systemic class of the model according to some General Systems Theory classification---for instance the behavioral classification in~\cite{RWB43} or the behavioral/organizational classification of~\cite{Bou56}.
-The second component corresponds to a monad's instance's ability to match the mutating constraints and circumstances expressed by the environments that instance is set to operate in. \end{itemize}
+The treatise of the monad translates into a series of dualisms: a monad is (i) a unitary and indivisible ``whole''; but it is also a network of constituent ancillary parts; a metaphysical conceptual entity, which admits multiple physical manifestations (``encodings''); a static, incorruptible model, residing in a limitless, unconstrained, time-and-space-less context; at the same time, it is also an object reified and deployed as a dynamic entity into a time-and-space resource-limited ``world'' subjected to: constraints; a limited span; strict energy requirements; and a corruptible structure.
+Due to the above duality, a monad is characterized by two quality components: (1) A static (immutable) quality component, representing the \emph{intrinsic quality\/} of the model.
+(2)item A dynamic and context-dependent quality component, representing the extrinsic, or \emph{contingent quality\/} of the physical representations of the model when set to operate in a given ``world'' or environment.
+The first component corresponds to the systemic class of the model according to some General Systems Theory classification---for instance the behavioral classification in~\cite{RWB43} or the behavioral/organizational classification of~\cite{Bou56}.
+The second component corresponds to a monad's instance's ability to match the mutating constraints and circumstances expressed by the environments that instance is set to operate in.